microsoft/STL/README.md

 :: This command will run all of the std testsuite.
 C:\Dev\STL\build>python tests\llvm-lit\llvm-lit.py tests\std

-:: However if you want to run a subset of std you need to point it to the right place in the sources.
+:: However, if you want to run a subset of std, you need to point it to the right place in the sources.
 C:\Dev\STL\build>python tests\llvm-lit\llvm-lit.py ..\tests\std\tests\VSO_0000000_any_calling_conventions

 :: The same applies for libcxx.
 The following will run all the libcxx containers tests.